-We expect to issue our 2021/22 Auditor's Annual Report by 28 February 2023.
+We expect to issue our 2021/22 Auditor's Annual Report in March 2023.
 This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.